 Have you persuing or completed the Instrumentation and Control, Electrical, Electronics or Electronics and Communication branch of Engineering?

 In this modern era of industry, PLC is the key to handle the complex control system.
 PLC has many advantages over old electromechanical relay systems.
-In a simple word, we can say that PLC offers a simple solution to modify the complex operation of a control system without much disturbing the control wiring.
+In simple words, we can say that PLC offers a simple solution to modify the complex operation of a control system without much disturbing the control wiring.

 Now the questions are What is PLC or Programmable Logic Controller?
 How does it work?
 Why it is so important?

 Programmable Logic Controller is the short abbreviation of PLC.

 In this blog, I am going to cover detailed information about the PLC.
 By the end of this blog, you know What is PLC?, the Working of PLC, the Advantages, and disadvantages of PLC, Applications of PLC, etc.

 Isn’t it interesting, Right?